 Satellite data on Sea Surface Temperature (SST) is the basis of a Remote Sensing System coordinated by NOAA Coral Reef Watch across the globe.

-Through this system, scientists monitor SST at over 30 sites in the Caribbean and Gulf of Mexico, including Flower Garden Banks National Marine Sanctuary.
+Through this system, scientists monitor SST at over 30 sites in the Caribbean and Gulf, including Flower Garden Banks National Marine Sanctuary.
 They then compare that data to historic temperature averages to determine the likelihood of coral bleaching at each location.

 Data graphs on that web site give a first-hand look at how close temperatures are to the bleaching thresholds and average monthly temperatures.
 You can also sign up for bleaching alert emails to receive notifications of any change in status at the sanctuary or one of the other sites.